 Discover Ulster University

-If you’re wondering who we are, what we do, and what it’s like being an online student at UU, then read on.
+If you’re curious to know about who we are, what we do, and what it’s like being an online student at Ulster University, then read on.
 You might find out some things that surprise you…

 Who are Ulster?